Russian (RUSS)

 Prerequisite(s): RUSS 3010

-Attributes: Foreign Language BA Req (CAS), Foreign Language BS Req (CAS), Foreign Service Elective
+Attributes: Foreign Language BA Req (CAS), Foreign Language BS Req (CAS), International Studies-Arts, International Studies-Europe, MLIC Language, Russian Area Studies

 RUSS 3250 - Russia From Peter to Putin: Imperial, Soviet, and Post-Soviet Culture

-This course, required for the Russian major, provides a broad overview of Russia's contributions to world culture in the areas of art, architecture, literature, and music.
-Students will explore various dimensions to this vast region from Peter the Great's construction of St. Petersburg to the celebration of the Sochi Olympics.
+This course, required for the Russian minor, provides a broad overview of Russia's contributions to world culture in the areas of art, architecture, literature, and music.
+Students will explore various dimensions to this vast region from Peter the Great's construction of St. Petersburg to the celebration of the Sochi Olympics in 2014 as well as Putin's invasion of Ukraine in February 2022.

 RUSS 3270 - Soviet and Russian Cinema: Traditions and Innovations